kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 We can see that the red color is always in the top left, and violet — in the bottom right, not corresponding with the appropriate element’s color.

 What we could want is to be able to determine the actual direction here.
-However, the current spec doesn’t allow us to.
+However, the current spec[^two-issues] doesn’t allow us to.
 If only we could use the `anchor()` and `anchor-size()` for things like `background-size`, `background-position` and `transform` — this could potentially help us determine the relative positions of our elements and could allow us to achieve this and much more complicated effects!

+[^two-issues]: I did submit two issues related to this: [one](https://github.com/w3c/csswg-drafts/issues/8585) for the potential to query the anchors similar to style queries, [another](https://github.com/w3c/csswg-drafts/issues/8586) for using the existing anchors for other properties.
+I lied, there is a [third](https://github.com/w3c/csswg-drafts/issues/8587) related issue, where I dream about a way to use any arbitrary properties of the anchored element. <!-- offset="1" span="3" -->

 #### The Technique Itself